 Southern writer and photographer, James Richardson, and his wife, enjoyed a fall Outer Banks lighthouse tour.
 He shares their itinerary as well as facts and history of his favorite lighthouses in North Carolina.
-And his lighthouse photos will definitely inspire your trip.
+And his lighthouse photos will definitely inspire your road trip.

 We are blessed to live in a country with such diverse terrain and attractions.
 One of our freedoms is the ability to travel across the USA and see all those great places.

 My bride of 54 years and I enjoy traveling and have for many years.
 One of our favorite places is the Outer Banks of North Carolina and its lighthouses.
-So come with us and for an Outer Banks lighthouse tour on a fun, North Carolina road trip.
+So come with us for an Outer Banks lighthouse tour on a fun, North Carolina road trip.

 We recently re-visited the Outer Banks (abbreviated OBX) for the third time.
 We traveled in mid-October because there are less crowds, milder weather, and still most all the attractions and restaurants are open.
 And, of course, the lighthouses are “open.”